 It doesn’t get any better than this!
 He personalized it, even mentioning the treat that Kevin made in school for Brian.
 He actually thought about it enough, remembered it at school as part of this project, and directed it towards his brother.

-The special needs life isn’t always easy.
+The disability life isn’t always easy.
 Siblings have unusual challenges, and Brian is a little trooper.
-He sometimes is sad that his brother doesn’t play with him and has sometimes said, “I wish Kevin didn’t have autism/seizures!”
+He sometimes is sad that his brother doesn’t play with him and has sometimes said, “I wish Kevin didn’t have seizures!”

 But it is days and moments like these….that I know it’s all going to be OK.